-The allocation function uses a combination of progression and the enumerator id as its parameter value.
-The value of the progression might be included in the value of the id.
-Apart from their relation via the allocation function, the enumerators and the embedding continuum are mutually independent17.
+Apart from their relation via the allocation function, the enumerators and the embedding continuum are mutually independent25.
 For the selected correlation vehicle it is useful to use numbers as the value of the enumerators.
 The type of the numbers will be taken equal to the number type that is used for specifying the inner product of the corresponding Hilbert space and Gelfand triple.

 The danger is then that in general a direct relation between the value of the enumerator of the Hilbert base vectors and the embedding continuum is suggested.
-An exception is formed by the selected reference Hilbert space.
+A positive exception is formed by the selected reference Hilbert space, but this is an exceptional case.

 So, for later Hilbert spaces a warning is at its place.
 Without the allocation function there is no relation between the value of the enumerators and corresponding values in the embedding continuum that is formed by the Gelfand triple.

-However, there is a well-defined relation between the images18 produced by the allocation function and the selected embedding continuum19.
+However, there is a well-defined relation between the images26 produced by the allocation function and the selected embedding continuum27.

 The relation between the members of a countable set and the members of a continuum raises a serious one-to-many problem.
-That problem can
+That problem can easily be resolved for real Hilbert spaces and complex

-17 This is not the case for the reference Hilbert space in the sequence.
+25 This is not the case for the reference Hilbert space in the sequence.
 There a direct (close) relation exists.

-18 Later these images will be called Qpatches
+26 Later these images will be called Qpatches

-19 Later the nature of this embedding continuum will be revealed.
+27 Later the nature of this embedding continuum will be revealed.
 In later Hilbert spaces the embedding continuum is constituted by potentials.

-easily be resolved for real Hilbert spaces and complex Hilbert spaces, but it requires a special solution for quaternionic Hilbert spaces.
-That solution is treated below.
+Hilbert spaces, but it requires a special solution for quaternionic Hilbert spaces.
+That solution is treated below when quaternionic Hilbert spaces are discussed.

-Together with the selected embedding continuum and the Hilbert base enumeration set the allocation function defines the evolution of the model.
+Together with the selected embedding continuum and the Hilbert base enumeration set, the allocation function defines the evolution of the model.